How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 It’s best to begin your day with Fushimi Inari, since it’s a bit of a hike and possibly the most popular landmark in all of Kyoto.
 This is the iconic Shinto shrine with thousands of bright red torii gates that line all the way up the mountain, creating a tunnel-like pathway.
 This is the spot you’ve seen all over Instagram, and it’s a must-see.

-I’ve hiked Fushimi Inari three times now, though admittingly I’ve never actually made it all the way to the top.
+I’ve hiked Fushimi Inari three times now, even though I’ve never actually made it all the way to the top.
 It’s a long climb!
-Most people aim for the Yotsutsuji intersection, which you can reach in about 45 minutes.
-This is where the torii gates start to spread apart and you start to see a beautiful view over Kyoto.
+You can aim to stop at the Yotsutsuji intersection, which is reachable in about 45 minutes.
+This is where the torii gates start to spread apart and you'll see Kyoto down below the hills.

 The shrine is open 24 hours, so if you can manage to arrive before breakfast I recommend it.
-You’ll get to enjoy the trail before all the crowds arrive, and won’t have to deal with having strangers in your photos.
+You’ll get to enjoy the trail before all the crowds arrive, and if you're visiting Kyoto during summer you'll be able to beat the heat.

 At the entrance, there are tons of souvenir shops selling fox and torii-themed souvenirs.
 Most of them close in the afternoon around 3-4 PM, so you have time to shop after you come back down.